ha5dzs/Guition-ESP32-4848S040-platformio/README.md

 # Guition ESP32-4848S040 PlatformIO project

 This is not like the included examples, these use the latest Arduino GFX (1.5.6) and slightly more recent LVGL (8.4.0) libraries.
-I am doing this because I got frustrated that everyone seem to use the older ones, knowing that there are breaking changes in the newer versions.
+I am doing this because I got frustrated that everyone seem to use the older libraries and the code was a mess.
+Also, there are breaking changes in the newer versions, which should at least be tested.
 I did this so I can use this as a skeleton for my projects.

+I wrote this as I found and solved problems.
+There is no structure to speak of, it is merely a sequence of what broke when.

 ## Key differences

-* Uses Arduino core on PlatformIO
+* Uses Arduino framework on PlatformIO
 * Custom header file for driving hardware
 * Touch panel and screen now can be rotated together